The Yearling (1946 film): Plot

-The loss of Jody's beloved pet deer proves too much for him to handle: overwhelmed with anger and despair, he runs away from home.
-Three days later, he is rescued, unconscious and adrift on the river in a canoe, by a friendly boat captain and returns home.
-He and Penny quickly reconcile, but Ora is still out searching for him.
+The loss of Jody's beloved pet deer proves too much for him to handle.
+Overwhelmed with anger and despair, Jody runs away from home.
+Three days later, he is unconscious and adrift on the river in a canoe when he is rescued by a friendly boat captain, who returns him home.
+Jody and Penny quickly reconcile, but Ora is still out searching for him.

 Just before Jody goes to bed, Ora returns and sees that he is back.
-She becomes filled with happiness and emotion, knowing that her huge fear of losing her last child is now over.
-She happily runs into Jody's room and showers him with more affection than she has before.
+She becomes filled with joy, knowing that her fear of losing her last child is now over.
+She happily runs into Jody's room and showers him with more affection than she ever has before.
 She is no longer afraid to show her maternal love to him.
+In the final scene, Jody falls asleep and dreams of romping with Flag.

 Cast

 Production

 The Yearling was filmed on location in the Juniper Prairie Wilderness in the Ocala National Forest in Florida.
 A hiking trail in the area, "The Yearling Trail", is named after the story, and gives access to sites where the family lived whose stories inspired the novel.

 MGM originally began production on The Yearling in 1941, with Spencer Tracy set to star as the patriarch, and with Victor Fleming chosen to direct.
 The studio also hired Marjorie Kinnan Rawlings, the author of the novel The Yearling, as a consultant and location scout.
-Rawlings marked a forest service map with locations for filming, specifically referencing the clearing she named "Baxter's Island."
+Rawlings marked a forest service map with locations for filming, specifically referencing the clearing she named "Baxter's Island".
 MGM moved to the filming location, renovated the cabin, and built surrounding buildings to create a town for a set.
 Once the actors arrived on location, a combination of the bugs, heat, and lack of enthusiasm for the plot made the actors leave.
 This led to the film being shelved after only three weeks of location shooting in Florida.
-(According to biographer Millicent Bell, famed novelist John P. Marquand was visiting MGM in 1941 and asked to sit in on a "Yearling" production meeting.
-He was amused to find that he was the only person in the meeting who had read the book.)

 Production was resumed in 1945, after Clarence Brown was hired as the new director.
 Brown cast Gregory Peck to play Pa, Jane Wyman to play Ma, and after a long search, cast Claude Jarman Jr. to play Jody.
 Due to Brown's drive for perfection, the average take number for scenes was between 20–21.
 He also got real hunting dogs to film the bear fight scene after deciding the original city dogs were not good enough.
 Peck received the second of his five Oscar nominations for The Yearling, his fifth film.

 Music

 Herbert Stothart made arrangements of Frederick Delius's music, particularly Appalachia: Variations on an Old Slave Song, for the film.
-In 2006 Film Score Monthly released the majority of the film's original score alongside Stothart's score for Random Harvest (1942) in the CD collection Random Harvest/The Yearling (1942/1946) limited to 3000 copies.
+In 2006 Film Score Monthly released the majority of the film's original score alongside Stothart's score for Random Harvest (1942) in the CD collection Random Harvest/The Yearling (1942/1946) limited to 3,000 copies.
 Liner notes for both scores were provided by Marilee Bradford.